Our SEND Local Offer

 At this stage, outside services may have been working with the children concerned, or may be contacted by the SENDCo and Inclusion Manager with the parents’ /carers’ agreement.
+A referral should be made linked to the area of need.
+This could possibly be a FRONT door referral for CLASS or LLSS.
 Should a service not accept a referral, the SENDCo / Inclusion Manager will support colleagues in their provision and further assessment and monitoring.

 Action taken at this stage may include: